Leave of Absence

 Length of Leave

 If eligible, an employee may use up to 12 work weeks of unpaid leave during any rolling 12-month period.
 FML may be taken all at once, intermittently or on a reduced-leave schedule.
-Intermittent time away from the job may be taken hourly, daily or at weekly intervals.
+Intermittent time away from the job may be taken hourly or daily.
 Arrangements for intermittent leave, once approved by the Office of Human Resources, should be coordinated with the employee’s supervisor to prevent the least amount of disruption as possible to the work schedule.

 Employees are limited to a maximum of 12 work weeks of leave (except Military) for any of the qualifying reasons.
 The 12-week maximum per rolling 12 months is for any FML approved time, and not per case.
 If FML is for birth, adoption, or foster care placement, the leave must be completed within weeks of the date of birth or placement.